UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+### Part 2: This is a GNU/Linux World CLI III
+* Many bioinformatics tools can _only_ be used through the command-line, or have extra capabilities with a CLI.
+* Many bioinformatics tasks are repetitive and error-prone.
+Tested tasks can be automated through scripting.
+* The shell environment is more reproducible, with a record of activities and precise environment descriptions.
+-- *Slide End* --

+-- *Slide* --
 ### Part 2: File System Hierarchy
 * When a user logs in on a Linux or other UNIX-like system on the command line, they start in their home directory (`/home/<<username>>`).
 Explore file system hierarchy.
 Project directory in `/data/projects/<<projectID>>`.
 * "Everything in the UNIX system is a file" (Kernighan & Pike, 1984, 41).